Riley, Oregon

+History

 The town began with the establishment of a post office in about 1885, and was named for stockman Amos Riley of the ranching partnership Riley and Hardin.
 Previously, the nearest post office was at Hardin, 75 mi northwest of Riley, so the people who lived along Silver Creek made Riley their new gathering spot.
 Riley's post office closed in 1919, but was reopened in 1949 after an office at Suntex was closed.